Myths About Thyroid Eye Disease (TED)

 When I was going through the painful and life changing active phase, I found solace in the fact that I could choose treatments and surgeries to repair the damage thyroid eye disease left me with.

 We have talked about Tepezza infusions, radiation, surgery and lifelong medication for treatment of TED.
 Some of these treatments may not be for you.
-Many TED patients choose to get relief from symptoms by using eye drops and protecting their eyes from the sun and lights by wearing dark glasses; or wearing special glasses with prisms or using an eye patch to correct double vision.
+Many TED patients choose to get relief from symptoms by using eye drops and protecting their eyes from the sun and lights by wearing sunglasses.
+People may also decide to wear prism lenses, or an eye patch to help with different symptoms.

 It is important to talk with your doctor about which treatment route is best for you and take it step by step together.